mbenetti/NLP-Handbook/01_Preparation.md

-## To remove a list of specific stops from the sentences
+## How to remove a list of specific stops from the sentences

 You can add or remove stop words as per your choice to the existing collection of stop words in NLTK.
 Before removing or adding stop words in NLTK, let's see the list of all